jgato/jgato/jgato-red-blog/content/posts/Using-Red-Hat-Serving-Models/index.md

 Why to use and integrate and external LLM model?
 I could just use the already integrated Copilot on VS, or, I could just serve it locally with ollama.
 There are different reasons I could summarize as:
  * Performance and scale: for this demo I will not need to scale, but I dont want to wait several seconds for every request.
 Neither I want to burn my poor laptop lacking of a GPU.
  * Privacy: because maybe you dont want to (or you are not allowed to) interact (and send your data) to a model running who knows where.
-Oka, now I am doing it, but on a more reliable environment and using 100% OpenSource.
+Ok, now I am doing it, but on a more reliable environment and using 100% OpenSource.

-This is oka for experimenting, but if I had to start a more serious project, I would replicate all the environment.
+This is good for experimenting, but if I had to start a more serious project, I would replicate all the environment.
 Moving to a more controlled cloud environment if needed.
 Using the same approach, models and technologies.

-> Because I am using an internal platform, the process of registering and getting the infrastructure is not covered here.
+> As I am using an internal platform, the process of registering and getting the infrastructure is not covered here.
 If you are a Red Hat colleague, I started [here](https://developer.models.corp.redhat.com).

-So, now that I have the model, what I really have is an: an endpoint and an api key.
+So, now that I have the model, what I really have is an endpoint and an api key.

 For the endpoint, something like: